|Land Rover recalls|

 Click on the map below to see what cities have the highest percentage of cars on the road with an unfixed recall.

-Data from a recent CARFAX research study indicates over 47 million cars on the road have at least one unfixed safety recall.
 Every state in the United States has at least 100,000 vehicles with open recalls.
-Texas, Mississippi, Kentucky, Alaska, & West Virginia lead the nation in the percentage of cars on their roads with unfixed recalls.
+Texas, Mississippi, Kentucky, Alaska, & West Virginia lead the nation.

 |Top 5 Things to Know about Recalls